nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_errors.md

 tags: [use-case, itk3, mesh]
 sidebar: senddocument_sidebar
 permalink: senddocument_fedcon_errors.html
-summary: "Send Federated Consultation Summary - Error Handling"
+summary: "Send federated consultation summary - error handling"
 ---

-## ITK Errors ##
+## ITK errors ##

-- Where the received message does not conform to the requirements stated for [ITK3 header](senddocument_fedcon_itk3.html), or for the payload, the message SHALL be considered invalid.
+- where the received message does not conform to the requirements stated for [ITK3 header](senddocument_fedcon_itk3.html), or for the payload, the message **SHALL** be considered invalid
-- Where a received message is invalid, an ITK3 Response SHALL be generated, with the corresponding Negative ITK3 Response Code which indicates the nature of the error, and the message SHALL NOT be accepted for downstream processing.
+- where a received message is invalid, an ITK3 Response **SHALL** be generated, with the corresponding Negative ITK3 Response Code which indicates the nature of the error, and the message **SHALL NOT** be accepted for downstream processing

 The table below indicates which ITK3 Negative Response should be used per error scenario: